top of page

 to Transform Learning Landscapes

-Our third annual virtual symposium is designed for educators and practitioners who work at the dynamic and complex intersection of multilingual education and special education.
-This collaborative learning opportunity endeavors to amplify the voices of multilingual learners with special educational needs, while specifically focusing on their learning experiences.
-Our two day event features dynamic, strength-based, and culturally-sustaining practices that optimize educational opportunities for exceptional multilingual learners.
-Leading scholars and experienced practitioners interact with participants to present their current work, showcase favorite resources, host breakouts, and discuss their latest ideas and your questions with colleagues.
-All sessions will be recorded and handouts will be available for participants to access after the close of the symposium.
+Our 5th annual virtual symposium is designed for educators and practitioners who work at the dynamic and complex intersection of multilingual education and special education.
+During this collaborative learning opportunity we seek to amplify the voices of multilingual learners with special educational needs while working together to redesign and optimize their learning environments.
+Our two day virtual event features strength-based, dynamic, and culturally-sustaining practices that optimize educational opportunities for multilingual learners with exceptionalities.
+Leading scholars and experienced practitioners interact with participants to present their current work, showcase a wealth of resources, host breakouts, and discuss their latest ideas.
+All sessions will be synchronous live with recordings and handouts available for registered participants to access after the close of the symposium.

 Featured Speakers